A subtrope of Original Character

 - Also, Puck's mother and sister.
 Since they don't even have names in canon, but he presumably lives with them, they play at least a minor part in most fics about his life outside of school and glee.

-- Since Sebastian Moran (Moriarty's Dragon in the original Doyle stories) has no canonical characterization in Sherlock, he's effectively become one of these for the fandom.
+- Since Sebastian Moran (The Dragon to Moriarty in the original Doyle stories) has no canonical characterization in Sherlock, he's effectively become one of these for the fandom.
 He's been depicted as everything from Affably Evil to a Domestic Abuser to a Dark Action Girl.

 - In The Vampire Diaries, it's canonically stated that Stefan and Damon had a sibling (usually a girl in fanfics) that was born from a different mother.
 Whether or not the writers of the Salvatore sister stories actually know this, however, is unknown.